serverless/blog/posts/2017-04-26-serverless-v1.12.0.md

 This update is a huge step forwards as it now supports Python, Swift, Docker and Binaries as runtimes.

-Serverless Framework v1.12 adds the `openwhisk-python` and `openwhiks-swift` templates to streamline this process.
+Serverless Framework v1.12 adds the `openwhisk-python` and `openwhisk-swift` templates to streamline this process.

 Just run the following command to create a new Python template: